College Student Handbook

 NOTE: If a client wishes to pursue a program of study that is not available at their local school, the District Administrator or Supervisor may grant an exception to allow the student to relocate and receive on or off campus housing (whichever is most reasonable).

-Please remember that this handbook may not answer all of the questions you may have as a student and DBS client.
-It is meant to be a guide and reference for you throughout your college years.
-You should discuss all important issues you have with your DBS counselor.
-Each client is dealt with on an individual basis.
+Please remember that this handbook may not answer all of the questions you may have as a student & DBS client.
+These pillars of information are a reference guide for you throughout your college years and keep you on a path to graduation.

 Again, congratulations and good luck on your new adventure as a college student.